 Dokusan and Individual Practice meetings

-Brief individual meetings with a senior dharma teacher or a guiding (transmitted) teacher (dokusan) are offered regularly at some weekly practice periods and at all daylong and multi-day practice periods.
+Brief individual meetings with a senior dharma teacher or a transmitted teacher (dokusan) are offered regularly at some weekly practice periods and at all daylong and multi-day practice periods.
 (Dokusan is a Japanese word that literally means “going alone to the teacher.”)
 Once your practice is established you can also make an appointment with a teacher outside of the regular practice periods, in person, by telephone or by videoconference.
 In individual meetings and dokusan, you can ask any questions or discuss matters related to your practice of zazen.

 Shoken: a personal relationship with a guiding teacher

-In the Blue Cliff shoken is formalized in a private ceremony between you and your primary teacher.
+In the Empty Moon shoken is formalized in a private ceremony between you and your primary teacher.
 If you are considering shoken, the first step is to speak with one of the teachers.
 If the teacher agrees to proceed, your next step is to write a spiritual autobiography that includes a reflection on what you feel to be the most important spiritual issues facing your life at this time, and present it to the teacher.

 After this, and prior to the ceremony you will need to prepare a draft covenant outlining the areas you would like to focus on.
 The covenant will:

 The draft text will be discussed between you and your shoken teacher and a final draft will be agreed to.
 Both you and the teacher will sign the covenant at the private shoken ceremony.
 (It is traditional to bring a small token gift for the teacher, such as a small box of incense.)